pantheon-systems/documentation/source/content/plugins-known-issues.md

 <ReviewDate date="2024-08-13" />

-**Issue:** The [PhastPress](https://wordpress.org/plugins/phastpress/) plugin creates an SQLLite database on Pantheon's filesystem, which is problematic.
-Therefore, it is recommended to not use this plugin on Pantheon.
+**Issue:** [PhastPress](https://wordpress.org/plugins/phastpress/) is a site optimization plugin that creates an SQLite database on Pantheon's filesystem.
+This is problematic as it can vastly increase the amount of filesystem storage your site consumes and run up against resource limits.
+This plugin is not recommended on Pantheon.

 **Solution**: Consider other optimization plugins, such as [Autoptimize](https://wordpress.org/plugins/autoptimize/) and [Flying Scripts](https://wordpress.org/plugins/flying-scripts/).